-However, given the location of ESHA on the site, there will still be significant, unavoidable impacts to ESHA resulting from the proposed building pad, driveway, and required fuel modification around the proposed structure.
-The following discussion of ESHA impacts from new development and fuel modification is based on the findings of the Malibu LCP2.
+However, given the location of ESHA on the site, there will still be significant, unavoidable impacts to ESHA resulting from the required fuel modification area around the proposed structure.
+The following discussion of ESHA impacts from new development and fuel modification is based on the findings of the Malibu LCP4.